Kellie Pickler

-Kellie Dawn Pickler (born June 28, 1986) is an American country music singer, songwriter, and television personality.
+Kellie Dawn Pickler (born June 28, 1986) is an American country music singer, actress and television personality.
 Pickler gained fame as a contestant on the fifth season of American Idol and finished in sixth place.
 In 2006, she signed to 19 Recordings and BNA Records as a recording artist.
 Her debut album, Small Town Girl, was released later that year and has sold over 900,000 copies.
 The album, which was certified gold by the RIAA, produced three singles on the Billboard Hot Country Songs charts: "Red High Heels" at No. 15, "I Wonder" at No. 14, and "Things That Never Cross a Man's Mind" at No. 16.

 Pickler released her self-titled second album in 2008 that produced four singles: "Don't You Know You're Beautiful" at No. 21, "Best Days of Your Life" at No. 9 (which she co-wrote with Taylor Swift), "Didn't You Know How Much I Loved You" at No. 14, and "Makin' Me Fall in Love Again" at No. 30.

-In 2012, Pickler was ranked as the 14th best American Idol alumna.
-In October 2012, she parted ways with her former record label and signed with Black River Entertainment.
+Following the closure of BNA Records, she moved to Black River Entertainment.

-On May 21, 2013, Pickler and her partner, Derek Hough, were declared the winners of the sixteenth season of Dancing with the Stars.
+On May 21, 2013, Pickler and her partner, Derek Hough, won the sixteenth season of Dancing with the Stars.
 In 2016, she was inducted into the North Carolina Music Hall of Fame.

 From 2017 to 2019, she co-hosted the nationally syndicated daytime TV talk show Pickler & Ben with comedian Ben Aaron.
+Pickler was married to Nashville songwriter and record producer Kyle Jacobs from 2011 until his suicide in 2023.

 Early life

 Kellie Pickler was born June 28, 1986, at Stanly Memorial Hospital in Albemarle, North Carolina, to Cynthia Morton and Clyde "Bo" Raymond Pickler Jr. Her mother left when Kellie was two years old, then returned and took custody of her for two years.
-After this, the court returned Kellie to her grandparents when she was 12 and they raised her to adulthood because her father was absent in her life.
+Eventually, the court returned Kellie to her grandparents when she was 12 and they raised her to adulthood because her father was absent from her life.
 Pickler says the major influences in her life are her grandfather, Clyde Raymond Pickler Sr., a former electrician, and grandmother, Faye Pickler.
 Pickler graduated in 2004 from North Stanly High School in New London, North Carolina where she was a cheerleader.
 She sang "On the Side of Angels" by LeAnn Rimes at her high school graduation.